 Events: cutting through the noise

-There is no shortage of “tech community” events for founders to attend, but we found that there is deep value to be created by building smaller-size, actionable events that specifically caters to our portfolio.
+There is no shortage of “tech community” events for founders to attend, but we found that there is deep value to be created by building smaller-size, actionable events that specifically cater to our portfolio.

 When I attended the annual Brightspark Investor Summit, I had the chance to speak directly to our founders.
 We identified the opportunity to bring together our portfolio founders in an event specifically designed to address their pain points, where they could develop relationships with each other, and ask the hard questions.
 I worked towards creating a series of events exclusive to Brightspark Founders – creating more opportunities for our portfolio founders to connect with each other, and scale the value we can provide far beyond the capability of individual partners.